fkinyae/personal-blog/README.md

 The contributor of this page is Francis Mumo kinyae.

 ## SetUp Process
-To run the kins-pitch   App on your machine or server , use the following steps, have git installed to be able to view the code and the commits. have a working internet and browser preferably chrome browser.
+To run the The K-Blog   App on your machine or server , use the following steps, have git installed to be able to view the code and the commits. have a working internet and browser preferably chrome browser.
  You can also load the live link of the github pages and view the page sources from the developer tools (for developers.)